 SSRIs are considered to be the first line of therapy for anxiety disorders.
 They help to reduce the symptoms and allow the patient to feel more control.
 Examples include fluoxetine (Prozac), sertraline (Zoloft), citalopram (Celexa), escitalopram (Lexapro) and fluvoxamine (Faverin).

 SSRIs have few side effects, and have low potential for abuse.
-However, some patients may experience some side effects, including:
+However, some patients may experience side effects, including:

 - sexual side effects e.g. diminished sexual interest, performance, or satisfaction (Farach et al., 2012)

 These drugs are no longer used first because of the risks associated with their chronic use, although they were commonly given in the past.
 They are very effective in reducing acute anxiety, as they generally produce almost immediate effects, and may be prescribed for short-term, “as-needed” use.
 (Longo & Johnson, 2000)

 Examples of benzodiazepines include alprazolam (Xanax), clonazepam (Klonopin), diazepam (Valium) and lorazepam (Ativan).